Malini Ranganathan

 Associate Professor, Department of Environment, Development, and Health

 Malini Ranganathan is an associate professor in the School of International Service at American University and a political ecologist and geographer by training.
 She is also a faculty affiliate of the Department of Critical Race, Gender, and Culture Studies; the Antiracist Research and Policy Center; and the Metropolitan Policy Center at American University.
-Most broadly, she is a scholar of environmental justice interested in the political economy of land, labor, and ecology in the context of capitalist urbanization.
+Most broadly, she is a scholar of environmental justice interested in the political economy of land, labor, and the commons in the context of urban development.
+She works on both India (primarily Bangalore) and the U.S. (primarily Washington, DC).

 Current Projects